 - Teaching and learning techniques (especially effective communication strategies and statistics anxiety)

 - The psychology of sexual behaviour (especially the psychobiology of homosexuality, interpersonal attraction, and the study of sexual aggression)

 - The psychology of human olfactory function (sense of smell)

-Mark's research supervision includes projects related to the study of human sexual behaviour.
-The main focus of this work is quantitative and internet-mediated methodologies, although Mark has supervised qualitative research projects.
+Mark's research supervision includes projects primarily related to Academic Integrity and teaching and learning.
+The main focus of this work involves online surveys, psychometric studies and qualitative research projects.

-- Completion of a British Science Association Media Fellowship involving placements with the Daily Mirror and the Science Media Centre.
+- Completion of a British Science Association (BSA) Media Fellowship with placements at the Science Media Centre and Daily Mirror.